prasetyalc/eastblue/README.md

 # 👋 Hi! nice to know you!

-# 🚨 Welcome to my latest portfolio, built with Davies Template, content crafted by Leafcoder Digital ⚡
+# 🚨 Welcome to my latest portfolio, built base on Davies Template, content crafted by Leafcoder Digital ⚡